RicardoNiepel/azure-development-page/_posts/2018-12-11-calculating-request-units-in-azure-cosmos-db.md

 ## The Azure Cosmos DB Request Units Tester

-And for making it easier to measure different document types, document layouts, queries with different consistency levels and indexing policies I have implemented a little sample application to automate it.
+And for making it easier to measure different document types, document layouts and queries with different consistency levels and indexing policies I have implemented a little sample application to automate it.

 You can find the [Azure Cosmos DB Request Units Tester](https://github.com/RicardoNiepel/AzureCosmosDB-RequestUnitsTester) sources and more documentation on GitHub - any feedback is welcome!